Matthew 19

 [30] However, many first will be last, and last first.

 Life and Faith Applications.
 1) Christians should not divorce; the only cause of divorce allowed by the Lord is when adultery is involved.
 2) As in this chapter, if it is for a man who cannot be alone, he should marry.
 3) We, as parents, should pray for our children and lay hands on them regularly.
 4) There is no work we can do to be saved; the Lord Jesus has already done the work; we only need to believe in Him and follow His teachings.
 5) Abandon your inner attachments to riches and family to become free in hearing the purpose of the Lord for you.
-6) The family is one in the Lord, and you can separate for a while for work purposes.
-However, you must not abandon the family completely, for it is never the Lord’s will to ask anyone to separate from the family.
+6) The family is one in the Lord; you can separate for a while for work purposes; however, you must not abandon the family completely, for it is never the Lord’s will to ask anyone to separate from the family.